 Figure S5.
 CMIP5 climate change projections of precipitation and temperature for the Kabul basin.
-The changes in climatology of monthly total precipitation and mean temperature for the future period 2050s (2036-2065) were calculated from the comparison with the historical period (1976-2005).
+The changes in average monthly total precipitation and mean temperature for the future period 2050s (2036-2065) were calculated from the comparison with the historical period (1976-2005).
 36 GCMs were employed in this analysis.